vperezma/bootcamp1Notes/day3.md

 </body>
 </html>
 ``````

-1.Find a partner.
+1. Find a partner.
-2.get tag assigned.
+2. Get tag assigned.
-3. go to w3schools.com or any other website that defines tags and their uses.
+3. Go to w3schools.com or any other website that defines tags and their uses.
-4.Create an example of your tag in your editor, you will be presenting in front of the class.
+4. Create an example of your tag in your editor, you will be presenting in front of the class.

-2 main questions to answer:
+#2 main questions to answer:
-1. what is the definition of the tag?
+1. What is the definition of the tag?
-2. what is it used for?
+2. What is it used for?
 3. Can your tag include attributes?
 If so which ones?